More in Four. More in a Lifetime.®

 Building your Skills

 Every aspect of your time at K and the K-Plan is designed to help you in your post-graduation life: your courses, on-campus job, leadership roles, community engagement, international experiences, and, ultimately, the completion of your Senior Integrated Project.
 The time management, leadership and critical thinking that you use on a daily basis as a K student will help you land a great first job, you just need to know how to tell your K story.

 Outside of the learning experiences integrated into your K education, you can build out your talents through research and internships.

 Professors at K are scholars pursuing meaningful research in their fields, most of whom appreciate passing down their knowledge to student research assistants.
 Whether you want to pursue a career in academia or transfer these talents to other sectors, researching alongside K professors teaches you invaluable lessons in problem-solving, analytical thinking and communication that will enhance your employment prospects.

 Internships are a key opportunity to develop skills and build out your portfolio.
-K offers several avenues for you to gain professional experiences, such as through K-specific programs like our community-building internships; coaching on how to find and secure external internships; and providing stipends for unpaid opportunities for high-need and first-generation students.
+K offers several avenues for you to gain professional experiences, such as through K-specific programs like our community-building internships; coaching on how to find and secure external internships; and providing $173,000 in stipends for unpaid opportunities for students in the summer of 2023.

 Landing a Meaningful, Post-Graduation Job